 You’ll never want store bought bars again.
 Enjoy these for breakfast, as a snack, or even as dessert!
 They’re so much better.

 Ready to make these amazing No-Bake Toasted Coconut Bars?
-Head over to Food52 to get my recipe!Don't miss future updates from Savory Simple!
-Subscribe to new recipes by email.
+Head over to Food52 to get my recipe!email.
 You can also follow me via RSS, Facebook and Twitter.